This is an unusual philosophical problem concerning self-perception of an individual.

 The smarter nihilists will at least recognize the value of truth, and the truth I stated in this paragraph proved Stalin to have been a delusional dumbass.

 2.2.
 “We shouldn’t judge people!”
 Surprisingly (or not), this statement is never made when talking about war criminals responsible for millions of deaths.
 Judging is the purpose of our brain, its reason for existence.
-If you couldn’t define something / someone as bad, how could you define good?
+If you couldn’t define something / someone as not good, how could you define good?
 Even if we couldn’t objectively define something as good or bad, subjectively we would still have our own judgement of what is worth working towards and what isn’t, otherwise we wouldn’t function.

 2.3.
 “He wasn’t bad, as people don’t have free will.”
 Ok, then let’s say he had a bad fate.
 Doesn’t make a fucking difference.
 Problem solved.